PVPUFormer: Probabilistic Visual Prompt Unified Transformer for Interactive Image Segmentation: VPUFormer: Proposed Architecture

 To tackle this issue, we adopt an approximate strategy to discretize the continuous scribble into a finite number of points $m = (w_0 + h_0)$, where $w_0$ and $h_0$ represent the width and height of the bounding box of the scribble.
-Concretely, as shown in Fig.~\ref{fig:pue}(c), given a point in $\boldsymbol{q}_{h}$ or $\boldsymbol{q}_{v}$, our approach first randomly selects one of the aligned points from the scribble as the candidate.
-Then, we adopt the click encoding strategy to calculate the distance between the point and the candidate and convert the distance into a property probability.
+Concretely, as shown in Fig.~\ref{fig:pue} (c), given a point in $\boldsymbol{q}_{h}$ or $\boldsymbol{q}_{v}$, our approach first randomly selects one of the aligned points from the scribble as the candidate.
+Here, an aligned point has the same horizontal/vertical coordinate with the point in $\boldsymbol{q}_{h}$/$\boldsymbol{q}_{v}$.
+Then, we adopt the click encoding strategy to calculate the distance between the point and the candidate, and then convert the distance into a property probability.

-Different from click and box encoding, scribble encoding only records partial points on a scribble to approximately preserve the contour information of the scribble, resulting in a certain amount of information loss.
-Nonetheless, scribble encoding offers sufficient information to capture users' intentions to improve the segmentation results.
-As shown in Algorithm~\ref{alg:A}, taking horizontal representation vector generation as an example, given a point $p_i(x_i,y_{i})$ in $q_h$ and a horizontal alignment point $q_i(x_i, y_{i}^{q_h})$ on the scribble, we can calculate the distance $d_{x_i}^s$ between them as follows:
+Different from click and box encoding, scribble encoding only records partial points on a scribble to approximately preserve its contour information, resulting in a certain amount of information loss.
+Nonetheless, scribble encoding offers sufficient information to capture users' intention to improve segmentation results.
+As shown in Algorithm 1, taking the generation of $\boldsymbol{q}_{h}$ as an example, given a point $C_i(x_i,y_{i})$ in $q_h$ and a vertical alignment point $C_n(x_n, y_{n})$ on the scribble, we can calculate the distance $d_{x_i}^s$ between them as follows:

-Then, we further convert the distance vector $D_h$ into a probability distribution by using Eq.~(\ref{click}).
-Scribble Encoding uses $\frac{m}{n}$ points on a scribble with a certain information loss to capture a user's intention, which could preserve the contour information of a scribble to some extent.
+where $B(x_0,y_0,w_0,h_0)$ is the bounding box of the scribble $S$ centered in $(x_0,y_0)$ with width $w_0$, height $h_0$.
+Following click encoding, we then convert the distance vector $D_h$ into a probability distribution according to Eq.~(\ref{click}).
+Although scribble encoding suffers from a certain information loss, it could preserve the contour information of a scribble to accurately capture a user's intention.

-In summary, the proposed PuE allows users to flexibly input visual prompts, and could efficiently integrate valuable visual cues for interactive image segmentation, offering concise and dense prompt representations for mask prediction.
+In summary, the proposed PPuE allows users to flexibly input visual prompts, and efficiently integrates both valuable prompt and non-prompt visual cues for interactive image segmentation, offering concise and rich feedback information for mask prediction.